Logistics operations workflow for Tallyfy

 task

-Inspect each item before packing for damage, correct model number, and included accessories.
-Verify the order matches the packing slip exactly.
-Pack items securely using appropriate box size and protective materials such as bubble wrap, air pillows, or packing paper.
-Fragile and high-value items require extra protection.
+Inspect each item before packing - check for damage, correct model number, and that all accessories are included.
+Verify the order matches the packing slip exactly before anything goes in the box.
+Pack items securely using the right box size and protective materials like bubble wrap, air pillows, or packing paper.
+Fragile and high-value items need extra protection - don't cut corners here.
 Include the packing slip, any promotional inserts, and gift messaging when applicable.

 8